GKM sheaves and nonorientable surface group representations: Cohomology calculations

-\begin{proof} The calculation of the Poincar\'e series is analogous to Corollary \ref{tobengonnslnt}.
-The orientation class for the Poincar\'e duality pairing is and the pairing is just the extension of scalars of $proj_r$.
+The fundamental class for the Poincar\'e duality pairing a non-zero element of and the pairing is just the extension of scalars of $(proj_r)^{\otimes g}$.
 The generators listed in Proposition \ref{bbgqatioem} provide the nondegenerate pairs. \end{proof}